Korean Broadcasting System: Early radio broadcasts

 The KBS began as Gyeongseong Broadcasting Station with call sign JODK, established by the Governor-General of Korea on 16 February 1927.
 It became the Chōsen Broadcasting Corporation (朝鮮放送協會, Chōsen Hōsō Kyōkai) in 1932.
 After Korea was liberated from Japanese rule at the end of World War II, this station started using the call sign HLKA in 1947 after the US-occupied Korea was granted the ITU prefix HL.
 After a national broadcast, the station was renamed Seoul Central Broadcasting Station in 1948.

 1950s–1960s – Television

 Television broadcasts in South Korea began on 12 May 1956 on HLKZ-TV.
 After financial difficulties, it was acquired by KBS in 1961.

 1970s – Expansion

-KBS changed its focus from being a state-controlled media and adopted the concept of being a public-oriented broadcaster on 3 March 1973.
-Construction of KBS headquarters in Yeouido started in 1976.
+KBS changed its focus from being a state-controlled media and adopted the concept of being a public-oriented broadcaster on 3 March 1973. of KBS headquarters in Yeouido started in 1976.
 In 1979 KBS radio began broadcasting on the FM band with the launch of KBS Stereo (now KBS 1FM).
 Colour television began that year.